FEUP-ESOF-2020-21/open-cx-t2g3-them-d/README.md

 ![](./images/physicalArchitecture.PNG)

 SmartCon's app high-level physical structure consists of two main blocks and one main connection between them.
-The user installs the SmartCon app on a smarphone and every time the app needs to connect to our database it does it via HTTPS requests, where is all the information available.
+The user installs the SmartCon app on a smartphone and every time the app needs to connect to our database it does it via HTTPS requests, where is all the information available.

-For this project the main technologie considered was Flutter for the mobile UI combined with Firebase to store all the data.
+For this project the main technology considered was Flutter for the mobile UI combined with Firebase to store all the data.
 We chose Flutter because of its ability to easily customize anything that appears on the screen with the ready-to-use widgets.
 As for the database server we used Firebase as it is of easy integration with Flutter.